 Building a Chapter

 He already mentions in the outlines lesson, that if the outline is good enough, building a chapter becomes easier.

 The chapters must be written in such a way that the pages turn themselves.
-He makes this lesson interesting with his anecdotes and taking his own book as examples.
+He makes this lesson interesting with his anecdotes and takes his own book as an example.
 He advises on how to establish a relationship between you and your readers through the flow of your chapters.

 There can never be just one viewpoint, he also utilizes this lesson to teach about the benefits and cons of outlining different points of view at the time of writing your chapter.

 The phrase “more the merrier” aptly applies here.
 The more questions the reader will have, the better it is.
 I loved how he explained the factors of good suspense.
 The suspense should be so well written that the questions are genuine.

 At this point, you need to think outside the box and avoid suspense that has been used before.
 Writers can go to great extents to make the readers feel puzzled but it’s rare.
 Don’t settle.

 James believes that the reader must end the book with the satisfaction that it was worth his time.
 The ending is just as important a pillar as the first lines are.